Module Two: Nature - the greatest muse

 This is my eco-dyed hand stitched journal.
 Made using gathered leaves, beautiful watercolour paper and a botanically dyed felt cover.
 I really enjoyed making this using nature as inspiration, while also giving me a space to collect my little words (poems?).
 Botanical dye is just one way that nature can be a direct inspiration for your creative practice - transferring the colour from the leaves and flowers directly to cloth or paper.
-We'll pursue this further in another week.
+You'll be making your own journal in week two.

 This art journal also has the added joy of giving me nature-make marks to work back into, to have a direct collaboration with.
 I like the idea that the leaves and I are telling a story together.

 Things to take notice of

 + the way the light streams through the trees

 + a fallen leaf that looks like a watercolour painting

 + the yellowish tip on the edge of a new budlet